The Huge and Dark Caves of Niah National Park

 We get back to the main path that leads to the caves, surrounded by hundreds of colorful butterflies.

 There are still tall wooden poles on which the workers climbed unprotected, reaching the vault of the cave, sometimes as high as 50m.
-They still collect the nests nowadays, but luckily there are limitations, because by dint of robbing nests to these birds they have decided not to come back.
+They still collect the nests nowadays, but luckily there are limitations, because, by dint of robbing nests of these birds, they have decided not to come back.
 The population is reduced by 90%.

 In the dark